Skip to main content Skip to footer

 Before heading out to work or sitting at your desk, take a few moments to plan out your day.
 This could be creating a to-do list for tasks you need to prioritize at work, errands you need to run, or reminders of meetings or events you may have to attend.

-Keep your day plan organized with a daily planner on a platform like monday.com, where you can quickly jot down events, tasks, and reminders.
-You can use monday.com on the go with the mobile app and even set times and dates and create quick automations so that you get notified before a task is due or about an upcoming meeting for better time management when you’re busy.
+Keep your day plan organized with a daily planner on monday.com’s AI Work Platform, where you can quickly jot down events, tasks, and reminders.
+You can use the AI Work Platform on the go with the mobile app and even set times and dates and create quick automations so that you get notified before a task is due or about an upcoming meeting for better time management when you’re busy.

-We’ve been reminded since we were kids to never skip breakfast, yet more than a quarter of us still do on a regular basis.
+We’ve been reminded since we were kids to never skip breakfast, yet many of us still do on a regular basis.
 A balanced breakfast of fruit, vegetable, protein, carbohydrate and healthy fat, offers plenty of health benefits that go beyond kickstarting your metabolism.
 There are a number of other mental benefits, too, such as:

 8. Focus your thoughts in a journal

 Like a number of other morning rituals on this list, journaling is a great way to practice being more present, self-aware, and setting a goal or intention for your day.
-By focusing your thoughts first thing in the morning in a journal, you’ll have an easier time focusing on work and whatever else you need to get done throughout the day.
+Focusing your thoughts first thing in the morning in a journal helps you adapt to work and whatever else you need to get done throughout the day.
 To make the most of your morning journaling, here are a few tips:

 • Find a comfy spot that’s distraction-free